CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 ### Adding, updating or removing dataset files

+Files be added to and removed from unpublished draft datasets.
+Files can be added to published datasets only if the dataset is cumulative or if there are no existing files in the dataset.

 To modify dataset file associations, include file storage parameters (i.e. `storage_service`, `project`) and a `directory_actions` or `file_actions` list in fileset object when creating or updating a dataset.